slavaluka/portfolio/README.md

 - **Package Manager:** Bun

 > While React is my go-to, Astro’s rapid experimentation with new ideas and features made it impossible not to try — and it delivered.

-## Some highlights

-**Some highlights:**

-- Live Spotify integration showing the current track
-- Soft hover transitions and blur effects
-- Responsive layouts, mobile-first
-- Open Graph meta tags for sharing
-- WebP images for faster loads
-- Server-side rendering for performance

 ## Run it locally